sankypanhale/AdvancedDistributedHashTable/README.md

 ## Distributed Hash Table with Concurrent Join and Remove Nodes
 One of the biggest problem with the distributed system is to locate/lookup particular file on various nodes in distributed system.
 We try to solve this problem is quicker way by defining chord.

+This service provides functionality of concurrent join and remove of nodes from distributed systems.
+This uses **eventual consistency** model.

 ## What is chord?

 - It a peer to peer lookup system.